 Looking for traditional anniversary gift ideas for a couple who likes to travel?
 We’ve got you covered.
 For the first 11 years of marital bliss, anyway.

 Steve and I were married Aug.
 27, 2011, after one year of dating and a two-month engagement.

 Celebrating our wedding anniversaries

 So far, we’ve been able to stay within our budget (mostly), the traditions, and the travel theme.
 Who knows how long we’ll be able to keep it up, but at least for now, we’ve added some unique pieces to our home.
 We’ve also created lasting memories of our travels.
-Here’s a look at the traditional anniversary gifts we’ve given ourselves to celebrate our first eight years of marriage.
+Here’s a look at the traditional anniversary gifts we’ve given ourselves to celebrate our first 11 years of marriage.

 PIN FOR LATER